shakthishamruth/CityPlanning/README.md

-# VITMAS_CityPlanning (Unfinished)
+# VITMAS_CityPlanning

-Q.
-Assume a city made of square grids (n X n).
+Generates a city map made of square grids (20 X 20).
 The gird is filled with three different types of infrastructure:
 1. Residential (plot as green)
 2. Commercial (plot as blue)
 3. Industrial (plot as yellow)

-Assume the city to have 50 percent residential 30 percent commercial and 20 percent industrial.
-And it only fills about 70 percent of the entire land.
-(Approximate values you can choose your own values)
+The city fills about 70 percent of the entire land out of which 50 percent is residential 30 percent is commercial and 20 percent is industrial.

 •	Clumping of areas (it is preferable that we have a group of similar building to together… at the same time we need to ensure that we don’t just put the entire residential area into one clump)